dustinlyons/nixos-config/README.md

 - **Simplicity and Readability**: Optimized for simplicity and readability in all cases, not small files everywhere
 - **Backed by Continuous Integration**: Flake auto updates weekly if changes don't break starter build

-## Disclaimer
-Installing Nix on macOS will create an entirely separate volume.
-It may exceed many gigabytes in size.

-Some folks don't like this.
-If this is you, turn back now!

-> [!NOTE]
-> Don't worry, you can always [uninstall](https://github.com/DeterminateSystems/nix-installer#uninstalling) Nix later.

 ## Testimonials

 ![Screenshot 2024-10-31 at 9 32 38 AM](https://github.com/user-attachments/assets/0fb34422-adcb-41e3-b6a8-dcfebf0f40b8)